CSU-CompSci-CS163-4/Lab15Polymorphism/README.md

 If you would like to go beyond the testing that can be accomplished with just `RecursionMain`, you can easily create your own `main` method in another class and create corresponding tests!

 ## Step 3: Turning In
 For turning in this lab, make sure to have your TA check off your self-explanation and then turn in `RecursionHelper.java` to zyBooks.
+Online students will not have the option to submit their self-explanations but it is still highly recommended that it is completed to help better understand the code.

 ## Additional Information - Recursion
 When creating a recursive method you must focus your attention onto the base case and the recursive case.